Sajou no Hana

 Sajou no Hana (stylized as sajou no hana) is a Japanese rock group signed to Kadokawa and Warner Bros.
 Japan.
 It is composed of vocalist Sana, with founder and keyboardist Shō Watanabe and bassist Tatsuya Kitani serving as support members.
 The group was formed as a rock band in 2018, with their first single "Hoshie" being released the same year; the title track was used as the ending theme to the anime series Sirius the Jaeger.
-Their music has also been featured in anime series such as Mob Psycho 100, A Certain Scientific Accelerator, Is It Wrong to Try to Pick Up Girls in a Dungeon?, A Certain Scientific Railgun, Spy Classroom, and Ishura.
+Their music has also been featured in anime series such as Mob Psycho 100, A Certain Scientific Accelerator, Is It Wrong to Try to Pick Up Girls in a Dungeon?, A Certain Scientific Railgun, Spy Classroom, Ishura and The Barbarian's Bride.

 History

 Vocalist Sana started her music career as a backing vocalist after winning an audition held by the talent agency Smile in 2014.
 In 2016, she performed the opening theme to the anime series Mob Psycho 100 as the vocalist of the unit Mob Choir.

 The group was formed as a rock band in 2018 by composer Shō Watanabe, with Tatsuya Kitani serving as bassist and Sana on vocals.
 The name Sajou no Hana was coined by Kitani, who was inspired by Sana's image and singing style, with the name using Latin characters instead of using Japanese text with meanings as a way to prevent others from developing bias when listening to their music.
 Sana liked the name as she thought it sounded beautiful, giving the image of a flower blooming in a barren area (as in 砂上の花 sajō no hana, "flower on the sand").
 By not providing an official meaning to the group's name, they wanted listeners to have their own interpretations rather than thinking of a common image.

 The band's debut single was "Hoshie" which was released on August 22, 2018; the title song used as the ending theme to the anime series Sirius the Jaeger.
 The following year, the group performed the theme songs to the anime series Mob Psycho 100 II, including the show's opening theme "99.9" (under the name Mob Choir feat.
 Sajou no Hana) as well as the ending themes "Grey", "Memosepia" (メモセピア), "Mabuta no Ura" (目蓋の裏), and "Ikiru Hitobito" (いきるひとびと).